WSBT-TV: News operation

 On September 5, 2006, the station began producing a half-hour weeknight 10 p.m. newscast on its second digital subchannel (currently branded as WSBT 22 News at 10 on Fox Michiana), after WSBT-DT2 lost its UPN affiliation.
 On November 16, 2008, WSBT became the first television station in the South Bend market to being broadcasting its local newscasts in high definition.

-On September 8, 2014, WSBT added the area's first-ever 4:00 p.m. newscast with the half-hour newscast called WSBT 22 News, First at 4:00.
+On September 8, 2014, WSBT added the area's first-ever 4 p.m. newscast with the half-hour newscast called WSBT 22 News, First at 4:00.
 On August 15, 2016, it expanded to an hour, replacing a second airing of Jeopardy! in the 4:30 timeslot.

-On September 20, 2015, WSBT added a newscast on Sunday mornings from 6:30 to 8:00 a.m.
+On September 20, 2015, WSBT added a newscast on Sunday mornings from 6:30 to 8 a.m.

-In August 2016, with WSBT-DT2 getting the Fox affiliation from WSJV, it added two additional hours of WSBT's morning newscast from 7:00 to 9:00 a.m. and expanded its 10:00 p.m. newscast on weeknights to an hour.
+In August 2016, with WSBT-DT2 getting the Fox affiliation from WSJV, it added two additional hours of WSBT's morning newscast from 7 to 9 a.m. and expanded its 10 p.m. newscast on weeknights to an hour.

-As of 2017, WSBT produces newscasts for Sinclair sister stations WNWO-TV in Toledo, Ohio, and WOLF-TV in Hazleton, Pennsylvania.
-Both feature a centralized studio and footage from local reporters.
+From 2017 to 2023, WSBT produced newscasts for Sinclair sister station WNWO-TV in Toledo, Ohio, and continues to do so for WOLF-TV in Hazleton, Pennsylvania.
+Both feature(d) a centralized studio and footage from local reporters.